SIA Level 2 Award for Door Supervisors in the Private Security Industry (BIIAB)

 Overview

-Door Supervisor Competence: This Level 2 Award for Door Supervisors in the Private Security Industry provides students with the knowledge and skills required to be a door supervisor.
-From understanding legal and operational aspects to handling conflict situations, you’ll gain the expertise needed to succeed in this important security role.
+Door Supervisor Competence: This Level 2 Award for Door Supervisors in the Private Security Industry equips learners with the knowledge and skills required to work as a door supervisor.
+From understanding legal and operational aspects to managing conflict situations, you will gain the expertise needed to succeed in this important security role.

-2. SIA Licence Requirements: All door supervisors must hold a licence to practise issued by the Security Industry Authority (SIA).
-Successful completion of this course enables a door supervisor to meet one of the requirements to apply for their licence.
+- SIA Licence Requirements: All door supervisors must hold a licence to practise issued by the Security Industry Authority (SIA).
+Successful completion of this course fulfils one of the requirements needed to apply for a licence.

-3. Practical Application: Our hands-on approach goes beyond theoretical knowledge.
-Engage in real-world scenarios of conflict management and simulations that mirror the challenges you may encounter on the job.
-Practical experience in securing premises, and ensuring the safety of patrons will enhance your confidence and prepare you for the role of door supervision
+- Practical Application: Our hands-on approach goes beyond theoretical knowledge.
+You will engage in real-world scenarios involving conflict management and simulations that reflect the challenges commonly encountered on the job.
+Practical experience in securing premises, and ensuring the safety of patrons will enhance your confidence and prepare you for the role of door supervisor.

 Age: 18+